ojc23/Pegasus_Tutorial_Summarization_Test/README.md

 # Pegasus_Tutorial_Summarization_Test

-When time come to summarize infoirmation this activity requied time and cncentratino. using macihine learning to help and perform this task can be an assess.
+When time come to summarize information, this activity requied time and concentration.
+Using machine learning to help and perform this task can be an assess.

 **Output text:**
 Natural Language Processing and How Natural Language Processing is Changing the Face of Data Analytics have been used in Data Science in recent years.